tazama-lf/relay-service-integration-nats/README.md

 - **Returns**: A Promise that resolves when the connection is established
 - **Functionality**:
   - Establishes connection to NATS server using the configured server URL
+  - Sets up TLS with the provided CA certificate
   - Logs success or failure of connection attempt
   - Handles connection errors gracefully